-Under this mechanism, the impurity particles get stick to the filter fibres.
-The interception mechanism is used by the HEPA filter to filter out large impurity particles.
+Under this mechanism, the impure particles get stick to the filter fibres.
+The interception mechanism is used by the HEPA filter to filter out large impure particles.

 It involves a sudden change in the airflow that causes the particles to get embedded in the filter fibres.
-The impaction mechanism is also used to remove comparatively larger impurity particles from the inner environment of the chamber.
+The impaction mechanism is also used to remove comparatively large impure particles from the inner environment of the chamber.

-Here, the impurity particles tend to interact with each other, move in a zig-zag path, and display Brownian motion.
-This random and repeated motion of the particles causes them to get trapped within the filter fibres.
-Relatively smaller contaminant particles can be eliminated with the help of the diffusion process.
+Here, the impure particles tend to interact with each other, move in a zig-zag path, and display Brownian motion.
+This random and repeated motion of particles causes them to get trapped within the filter fibres.
+Relatively small contaminants can be eliminated with the help of the diffusion process.

 6. UV Lamp